Yoshii64/YAWT-yet-another-windows-toolbox-/README.md

 recommended to run as admin.

-uses code from Atlas, DuckOS, and CoutX
+some parts of code (or the ideas) are from Atlas, DuckOS, CoutX and Privacy.Sexy.

 things to be added
 more programs
-add better Defender disabling
 disable Copilot and Chat
 ability to disable mitigations (not recommended)